dorkodu/sage/evangelism.md

 Consumers of your Sage API specify what they are going to use, giving you fine-grained understanding of exactly which fields are used and by whom.

-## Sage Beyond the Hype

-### With Great Power Comes Great Responsibility

-There is a lot of content out there on building client side applications using Sage.
-Sage can offer an amazing client side experience, but for that to be true, we must be able to build high quality Sage platforms that will support these clients.

-The simplicity with which clients can consume use cases using Sage is often balanced by additional complexity on the server.
-Learn how to manage this complexity and make sure you **keep providing a quality Sage API as your team or organization scales.**

 ### Language Agnostic

 Sage is completely language agnostic and instead focuses on concepts and patterns that are achievable **no matter how you're building a Sage server. **Every language and every Sage implementation does things slightly differently.

 Think of it as a complete journey of what goes into building a Sage API, from design, to architectures, to implementation, and even documentation.

-### So what is Sage?
+### So what is not Sage?

 Maybe a good way to introduce it is by looking at what it is not:

 -   Sage is not some sort of query language
--   Sage is not a library/framework
+-   Sage is not a communication protocol like HTTP or TCP/IP
--   Sage is not about graph theory

-Here’s how I like to describe it instead: **Sage is a specification for an API query language and a server engine capable of executing such queries.**
+Here’s how I like to describe it instead: **Sage is a specification for a query-based data exchange protocol about designing and building APIs, and a runtime capable of executing such queries.**